 With changing regulatory obligations and shifting societal expectations, the role of the compliance officer has become a multi-dimensional challenge.
-Not only has the skillset of compliance officers grown in tandem with the velocity and complexity of risks and regulations, but ethics, culture, and values have also become more crucial to their role.
-It’s a very different world compliance officers find themselves in from even three years ago.
+Not only has the skillset of compliance officers grown in tandem with the velocity and complexity of risks and regulations, but ethics, culture and values have also become more crucial to their role.
+It’s a very different world compliance officers find themselves in compared to even three years ago.

-Today, compliance is no longer seen as the ‘back office police’ second to front office profit-makers; compliance officers fulfil a business partnership role with a seat at the table.
-Compliance officers offer more than ensuring organizations avoid penalties.
-They are the chief advocates of “doing the right thing”.
+Today, compliance is no longer seen as the “back office police” second to front office profit-makers; compliance officers fulfill a business partnership role with a seat at the table.
+Compliance officers offer more than ensuring that organizations avoid penalties.
+They are the chief advocates of “doing the right thing.”

 Against a recent backdrop of high-profile misconduct allegations and new regulations enforcing executive accountability, business leaders must drive culture and conduct risk up the board agenda.
 There is significant pressure on compliance professionals to not only ensure their organizations meet their obligations, but to do so with an increased focus on culture.

-In the broadest sense this reinforces the principle that compliance is an issue for everyone in the company.
-‘Tone from the top’ and embedding the right behaviors throughout an organization are the bedrock of a robust ethics and compliance program.
-Never has it been more relevant than it is in today’s values-based global economy, where expectations and scrutiny on a business’ practices are so high.
+In the broadest sense, this reinforces the principle that compliance is an issue for everyone in the company.
+“Tone from the top” and embedding the right behaviors throughout an organization are the bedrocks of a robust ethics and compliance program.
+Never has it been more relevant than in today’s values-based global economy, where expectations and scrutiny on a business’ practices are so high.